 7.)
 When do the jazz ensembles and other small ensembles meet?

-In middle school, most ensembles met during the lunch activity periods.
-We do not have activity periods in high school.
-All ensembles must meet outside of the school day.
+All jazz ensembles and other small ensembles meet outside of the school day.
 Most of our jazz bands meet on weekdays after school.
-After school rehearsals (2:30-4:30 PM) work well for most groups.
+After school rehearsals (2:30-5:30 PM) work well for most groups.
 We make every attempt to schedule these groups based on the "schedule" feedback we receive from the student participants.
-We have four jazz bands open to anyone who has an interest in participating!
+We have three or four jazz bands open to anyone who has an interest in participating!
 We are especially interested in finding bass, piano and guitar players who read music and want to play in a jazz band!
 All co-curricular ensembles begin in early December and end in late March.
 These groups have proven to be very popular and fun for students of all ages and abilities!

 8.)
 What do we have to buy?

 Expenses in curricular Band classes are relatively small.
 Students must purchase a lesson book ($7-$15), reeds ($2-$8), and/or other replacement items such as drum sticks, percussion mallets, saxophone neck strap, ligature, etc. Many of these items are available from the RHS Band Office (at significantly discounted prices!), and all checks should be made payable to: RHS Band.
 Sometimes a lesson teacher may recommend a better mouthpiece ($25-$100) for advancing and/or serious students.
 Advanced students often consider purchasing a better instrument.
 Please consult your student's lesson teacher before purchasing a new instrument for helpful recommendations and information.
 See our website page INSTRUMENT UPGRADES for specific information and recommendations regarding suggested instrument (and mouthpiece and accessories) upgrades.

 9.)
 How do we contact the Band Staff?

 Because most of their time involves teaching students, E-Mail is the primary and most effective way to communicate with the Band Directors: